When Do You Need An Arborist?

 Tree Jobs That Need An Arborist

-Let’s take a look at jobs that really should be left to tree professionals that have the experience and equipment to safely take care of your tree problems.
+Let’s take a look at jobs that really should be left to tree professionals that have the experience and equipment to take care of your tree problems safely.

 When Climbing is Needed

-Climbing a tree is pretty dangerous on its own and the combination of using a chainsaw while climbing is just too dangerous to even think about for an untrained person and the potential for damage or injury increases exponentially.
+Climbing a tree can be a pretty dangerous task on its own.
+The combination of using a chainsaw while climbing is too dangerous to even think about for an untrained person, and the potential for damage or injury increases exponentially.

 Trees in Tight Spaces

-1. Cut small pieces and throw to a designated safety drop zone.
+1. Cut small pieces and throw them into a designated safety drop zone.

-2. Lower large branches by specialized rigging equipment and ropes.
+2. Lower large branches with specialized rigging equipment and ropes.

 3. Use zip lines to bring large limbs and trunks out and away safely.